johntao/vim-reimagination/Notes.md

     - should initialize the buffer with window size first, then, do the mutation
   - the result
     - it's okay. but, we still have some space to improve
-    - replace operator overloading with instance method is quite ugly, MUST FIX IT
+    - [x] replace operator overloading with instance method is quite ugly, MUST FIX IT
-    - the template is acting weird, if we omit the last space in the last line, the template will not be rendered properly
-    - we found out the buffer is just a char[]. we could probably simplify the algorithm a bit
+    - [x] we found out the buffer is just a char[]. we could probably simplify the algorithm a bit
-    - I should probably shrink some interface whenever possible
       - it is so weird that we must use `AsSpan()` to make `CopyTo()` work
       - I wonder if there's a simpler way to do it
+    - [ ] the template is acting weird, if we omit the last space in the last line, the template will not be rendered properly
+    - [ ] we should probably shrink some interface whenever possible